-Total funds at the end of the year were £58.0m (2015: £59.2m) of which £53.8m (2015: £53.4m) comprised the general Revenue Reserve.
-Long-term borrowings at the period end have fallen to £3.5m (2015: £4.1m) principally due to loan repayments made during the year.
-The gearing ratio of 6.0% (loans as a percentage of reserves) remains relatively low compared with other RSLs and well within Bield's ceiling of 30%.
-Bield has substantial unutilised security on its Balance Sheet.
+Total reserves at the end of the year were £60.3m (2016: £57.9m) of which £60.2m (2016: £57.8m) comprised the general Revenue Reserve.
+Long term borrowings at the period end have fallen to £2.9m (2016: £3.5m) principally due to loan repayments made during the year.
+The gearing ratio of 5.0% (loans as a percentage of reserves) remains relatively low compared with other RSLs and well within Bield's ceiling of 30%.
+Bield has substantial unutilised security on its Statement of Financial Position.

 Whilst this means that Bield should be able to access additional borrowing to fund new development and stock investment, it should only do so if it has the ability to service capital repayments and annual interest charges.
-Cash balances increased during 2015-16 mainly as a result of the timing of capital expenditure payments being made.
-The cash balance of £3.3m (2015: £0.8m) at the end of the financial year is, as anticipated, below the minimum specified in the Treasury Management Policy.
+Cash balances decreased during 2016-17 mainly as a result of the timing of capital expenditure payments being made.
+The cash balance of £0.6m (2016: £3.5m) at the end of the financial year is, as anticipated, below the minimum specified in the Treasury Management Policy.
 This variation was given prior approval by the Board.

-Bield's Treasury Management Policy was reviewed in early 2009 and is scheduled for review during 2016-17.
+Bield's Treasury Management Policy was reviewed in early 2009 and is scheduled for review during 2017-18.
 It seeks to ensure that sufficient liquidity is available to meet foreseeable needs, surplus cash is invested prudently and financial risk is minimised.
 Treasury management activity is the responsibility of the Director of Finance & ICT Services, operating under the policy direction of the Board.
-In the current economic conditions, closer scrutiny is rightly placed on this area of work.
+In the current economic conditions, close scrutiny is rightly placed on this area of work.

 The policy of Bield in the investing of surplus funds is to achieve a satisfactory return while minimising risk.
-In relation to borrowing, the policy is to ensure the stability of Bield's long-term financial position by borrowing on the most economically advantageous terms with a preference for fixed rate once the money raised has been committed to long-term projects.
+In relation to borrowing, the policy is to ensure the stability of Bield's long-term financial position by borrowing on the most economically advantageous terms with a preference for fixed rate once the money raised has been committed to long term projects.

 Bield borrows at both fixed and variable rates of interest.
-At 31 March 2016, the percentage of fixed rate borrowing was 65% (2015: 67%) and the percentage of variable rate borrowing was 35% (2015: 33%), within the parameters set by the Board.
-No new borrowing facility was required in 2015-16 although there is the possibility that some additional funding may be required in the medium to longer term.
+At 31 March 2017, the percentage of fixed rate borrowing was 62% (2016: 65%) and the percentage of variable rate borrowing was 38% (2016: 35%), within the parameters set by the Board.
+No new borrowing facility was required in 2016-17 although there is the possibility that some additional funding may be required in the medium to longer term.